Rootkiti/Animal_health_monitoring/README.md

 ## Overview

-In this repo, i will be using data obtained from kaggel. the dataset contains information about 4 unique animals but, i will be more focused on `Cow`.
+In this repo, I will be using data obtained from kaggel.
+The dataset contains information about 4 unique animals but, i will be more focused on `Cow`.
 I will be exploring many classification algorithms using this dataset and each algorithm will have its unique file and later in this journey I will commbine all algorithms in one file and select the one that will score the highest.

 ### Algorithms that i will use